-It was such a quintessential picture.
+They were a quintessential picture.
 It felt as though I witnessed the opening scene of a novel being played out in real time.
 Uncle Caleb wore a joyous grin across his face as he ushered his family through the entrance of our dingy garage.
 Aunty Gladys smiled solemnly as she reached for Becky’s hand.
-She pulled Becky’s scrawny arm close to her bosom.
+She pulled Becky’s scrawny arm close to her hip.
 Becky’s eyes danced around the garage quietly studying the peculiar objects surrounding her.

-Her eager eyes took notes as she looked first toward to our shoes stacked on wooden planks, then the mops and brooms in the corner near the dusty vacuum.
+Her eager eyes took notes.
+First, she looked to the many pairs of shoes stacked on wooden planks.
+Then, she caught a glimpse of the mops and brooms in the corner near the dusty vacuum.
 She took in the dingy maroon oil-soaked carpet underneath her feet.
 The humming white Frigidaire freezer held her attention until her gaze finally met mine, and she smiled.
 Her skin was a deep brown as dark as her eyes.
 Becky was my cousin and this was my very first time meeting her.

 “Was she born with it?”
 I asked.